lipeng2/machine-learning/README.md

 # Machine-learning
-Hands-on machine learning projects

-This repository contains machine learning materials as well as hands-on practice projects
+This repository contains machine learning materials and a collection of hands-on projects